C-Accel-CRIPT/cript-excel-uploader/docs/excel_rows.md

 ## <span class="row-1">Row 1</span>: **Category**

-Describes the abstract category of Row 2
+Row 1 can be thought of as describing the abstract category of Row 2

 <br>